W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ::: details Commentary
 (14) *A Course in Miracles* does not teach that the world, the flesh and the devil are to be avoided, indulged in or fought against.
 Rather, its central teaching is to forgive the world, loving it *for* its gift of forgiveness. … The world that God gave “to” us is the real world, which reflects the Holy Spirit’s purpose in helping us shift from the ego’s purpose for being here — hatred and separation — to the Holy Spirit’s of forgiveness and joining.
 (Wapnick, L.D.N.C., p.
 583.)

 (14) … [the Course’s] central teaching is to forgive the world, being grateful for its capacity of being a classroom in which we can accept Jesus’s gift of forgiveness.
-(Wapnick, A.A.C., p.
+(Wapnick, AAC, p.
 300.)
 :::
 {% endif %}